 Testers still have their work cut out when maintaining an automated test suite for a growing software product.
-They must carefully think-through the functional changes and exception scenarios, and codify them during every development sprint.
-This activity ideally aught to replace the need for writing manual test cases on Excel spreadsheets; but in practice all test scenarios might not be scriptable due to the inherent limitations in available test automation frameworks, so a certain percentage of manual test coverage will likely remain.
+They must carefully think through the functional changes and exception scenarios, and codify them during every development sprint.
+This activity ideally ought to replace the need for writing manual test cases on Excel spreadsheets, but in practice, all test scenarios might not be scriptable due to the inherent limitations in available test automation frameworks, so a certain percentage of manual test coverage will likely remain.

 We at Calcey strongly believe that testing, whether automated or manual, requires human ingenuity to be effective.
 We consider automation as an important weapon in our quality assurance arsenal.
 As such, we leverage the following test automation technologies in our ongoing product development efforts:

 - Selenium Web Driver with Gallio Automation Platform

 - Selenium Web Driver with Cucumber Framework

 As you can see, Selenium Web Driver is the test automation server of choice for all our projects.
 It is the server component that actually performs the GUI actions of the application by directly invoking the Browser automation API commands.
 It is the workhorse demon or “phantom tester” .
 The scripting language and execution frameworks used vary depending on the technologies with which the product is developed.
 Test cases written in Visual Studio/C# can be run with the Gallio Test Runner, which works seamlessly with Selenium Web Driver.
 Our preferred Test Runner for Python/Django projects is the Robot Framework, which has an easy-to-use tabular test-data syntax and a keyword-driven testing approach.